jamesgulliford57/heston-type-models/README.md

    - Strong and weak error
    - Convergence
 - Volatility surface
+- Convergence of pricing variance with number of paths and discretisation
 - Add more models
 - Parallelise
 - Add time decorator